thomasallanhouse/thomasallanhouse.github.io/pages/group.rst

   Destination: founding `Spectra Analytics
   <http://www.spectraanalytics.com/>`__.

-* Ashley Ford, post-doc on geometric and gradient-based MCMC for shedding data and epidemics.
-Destination: post-doc at University of Bristol.
+* Ashley Ford, Postdoc on geometric and gradient-based MCMC for shedding data and epidemics.
+Destination: Postdoc at University of Bristol.

-* Sam Bilson, post-doc on geometric MCMC for shedding data.
+* Sam Bilson, Postdoc on geometric MCMC for shedding data.
 Destination:
   Visiting Lecturer at St Mary's, then tech industry.

 * Sam Mason, MRes on MCMC for 1918 Influenza, co-supervised by `Matt Keeling